vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Regularization.md

-Regularization is a technique that aims to mitigate variance and overfitting in a model by penalizing complexity.
+Regularization is a technique that aims to mitigate variance[^1] and overfitting in a model by penalizing complexity through adding information or changing the loss / objective function.

 It involves adding a small term to a loss function which penalizes for large weights.